-Complete the enclosed medication card and bring it with you when you see your doctor and pharmacist.
+Complete the medication card provided via the link below and bring it with you when you see your doctor and pharmacist.
 Ask a nurse, dietitian, teammate or your pharmacist to answer any questions you may have about managing your medication.

 To better understand your condition, talk directly with your healthcare team — your doctors, physician assistants, nurses, pharmacists and any other healthcare professionals who prescribe your medication or participate in your care.
 Be sure to:

 Since you have to take many different medications, it is important that you keep your medications organized.
 Here are a few tips: